 Take a look at a great selection of the most unique design ideas in the world featuring a highly curated online exhibit of contemporary design, renowned designers, and immersing cutting-edge newcomers.
 This article will present you some of the best design galleries, artists, fairs & exhibitions, and contemporary design.
-It will also show you a broadcast of International design shows, preview gallery showings and guide you thru the most important breakthroughs in contemporary design.
+It will also show you a broadcast of International design shows, preview gallery showings and guide you thru the most important breakthroughs in contemporary design ideas.

 Here is a list of 30 rare and unique design ideas, divided into two parts for better enjoyment.